nurkocar/Google-Landing-Page/README.md

-# Link To My Project
+# Link To My Project [Google Landing Page](https://nurkocar.github.io/Google-Landing-Page/)
-### Click the link please to see my project: [Google Landing Page](https://nurkocar.github.io/Google-Landing-Page/)

 ## Here is the view of my project...